zZissou/rails_bog_app-1/README.md

 * Add a Bootstrap `navbar` with links to the homepage (`/`) and the new creatures page (`/creatures/new`).
 Also link each creature on `creatures#index` to its individual `show` page.
 * Read about [Active Record Validations](http://guides.rubyonrails.org/active_record_validations.html), and add validations to the `Creature` model to make sure a new creature can't be created without a `name` and `description`.
-* Read the docs for the [Paperclip gem](https://github.com/thoughtbot/paperclip), and incorporate it into your Bog App to upload photos of creatures.
+* Read the docs for the [Paperclip gem](https://github.com/thoughtbot/paperclip), and incorporate it into your Bog App to upload photos of creatures locally.

 ## Submission